Still Praying: Background and promotion

-Songs
+Tracks

 The first track, "Waly Fay", is a jazz rap instrumental with saxophones and horns.
 The second track, "Justin Roberts", is named after the professional ring announcer signed to All Elite Wrestling (AEW), with the rapper imitates Roberts by introducing Westside Gunn.
 On the third track, "Beef Bar", Westside Gunn shows braggadocio over a "spacey piano loop and punchy drums," bringing up Fortnite and Diddy later in the track: “Last week, I threw Max out the Battle Royale / Caught him slippin’ ’cause of all the baby oil.”
 The title of "Beef Bar" comes from the restaurant of the same name located at a Four Seasons Hotel in Athens, Greece.

 The fourth and fifth tracks, "Max Caster" and "Dr. Britt Baker", refer to professional wrestlers signed to Westside Gunn's wrestling company, Fourth Rope.
 The former track is a two-note piano-loop that gives a shoutout to Donald Trump with the line, "[They] got a free comma from Trump," referring to checks he received during his presidency.
 The latter track features Brother Tom Sos under a melodic chorus and verse, based on being the newest member of Griselda Records at the time.

 The sixth track, "I Know Verdy", contains a drum-heavy loop with common themes of luxury.
 Westside Gunn's verse is later cut by gunshots, with the beat switching to an electric bass instrumental.
 The seventh track, "Speedy 40", contains a pitched-down and slowed chorus, while the eighth track, "Duran Duran", is based on Westside Gunn's drug dealing past and refers to Jeff Hardy, a former WWE wrestler who had struggles with substance abuse.
 On the ninth track, "Runaway Pieces at the Last Supper", Westside Gunn compared himself to Leonardo da Vinci on a piano loop, claiming himself and da Vinci as "both artists of the century."

 The tenth track, "Bike Air Interlude", is a spoken word track from A.A.
 Rashid, a consistent collaborator of Westside Gunn.
 The eleventh track, "Free Shots", features Conway the Machine under a dazed, chopped vocal sample.
 The twelfth track, "Still Praying", also being the same name as the album, is a seven-minute track featuring verses from Benny the Butcher, Boldy James, Conway the Machine, and Stove God Cooks.
 On the thirteenth track, "Underground King", Westside Pootie, Westside Gunn's daughter, makes an appearance by singing "the heels have eyes," while Westside Gunn crows himself "king of the underground scene."
 The end of the track features Rome Streetz.
 The fourteenth and final track, "Lesalle Station", refers to a metro rail station in Buffalo, New York.

 The mixtape is narrated by DJ Drama, American disc jockey (DJ), record executive and music promoter, who shouts on each song of the mixtape.